mahonejarvis/Homework/4-Homework.md

 ### 12 When creating an "empty" array, where do the elements come from?

-* The elements are random and depen on the state of the memory.
+* The elements are random and depends on the state of the memory.